Interior Design

 7. Millwork and Built-Ins

 Built-in fancy shelves and cabinets are not just pretty faces on the walls.
-They use elements of geometry to guide their design and fabrication and are tailored to fit specific spatial requirements.
+They use geometric elements to guide their designs and fabrication, tailoring them to fit specific spatial needs.
 Whether it’s creating shelving units, intricate moldings, or bespoke cabinetry, there are numerous possibilities on how you can change the look of any room with a clever play of geometric shapes and create a lovely symphony for the eyes.

 8. Geometry in the Details